-I said goodbye to my corporate career over 10 years ago and through some unexpected twists and turns in life started working in travel and tourism – and loved it!
+I said goodbye to my corporate marketing career over 13 years ago and through some unexpected twists and turns in life started working in travel and tourism – and loved it!

 Why just India and Africa?

 This is where my heart lies and the passion extends right back to my childhood.
 I grew up watching Sir David Attenborough and other documentary makers bring in particular Africa to life on the small screen and always vowed that one day I would experience the sights and smells of a safari.
 To date, some of my most memorable experiences have included wild camping Botswana and tracking White Rhino on foot in Matobo National Park in Zimbabwe.
 I am looking forward to returning to Africa in 2017.

 My connection to India is a much more tactile and slightly romantic.
 On my bookshelf in my childhood bedroom was a beautiful copy of Rudyard Kipling’s Jungle Book, bound in royal blue leather, with the cover and spine embossed in gold.
 The stories captivated me and I am still enchanted with stories of India.
 However these days you’ll find me devouring books like ‘The God of Small Things’ by Arundhati Roy, Vikram Seth’s ‘A Suitable Boy’ and anything written by William Dalrymple.
 I have journeyed across most of Northern India, been into the foothills of the Himalayas, been blessed in Varanasi and joined the pilgrims in the waters of the Ganges at Haridwar.
 I still think that there is nothing quite like enjoying freshly squeezed pineapple juice while relaxing on the backwaters of Kerala.
 Mumbai and Delhi are currently battling it out mind for the title of my favourite Indian City – I might just have to declare it a tie!

 I don’t feel that my travels in Africa and India will ever be finished.
 There is always somewhere new to go, places to revisit and old and new friends to meet.